-These requirements apply to the importation non-domesticated animals of the Families Rhinocerotidae, Tapiridae and Equidae from the United States of America (USA) or Canada.
+These requirements apply to the importation non-domesticated animals of the Families Rhinocerotidae, Tapiridae and Equidae from Singapore.

 Conditions of Administration

 1. An Import Permit is required and must be applied for prior to importation.
 Permit applications must be sent with payment of \$A260 to Live Animal Imports - Australian Quarantine and Inspection Service (AQIS) Canberra, for assessment.